uatthaphon/laravel-activity-monitor/README.md

 ```

-Run publishing get the database migration
+Run publishing get the database migration for table `activity_monitors`

 ```bash
 php artisan vendor:publish --tag=migrations
 ```

-After all has been published you can create tables by running the migrations
+After all has been published you can create table by running the migrations

 ```bash
 php artisan migrate